cadaeix/XIVLogger/README.md

 NOTE: Logs are saved from when this plugin is activated

-Very much a work in progress plugin for XIVLauncher!
+Very much a work in progress plugin for [XIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).

 A simple chat log plugin that logs chat messages from when the plugin is turned on, and then dumps it to a text file in your documents at a press of a button.
 Now supports copying!